23.10 Binary vs. Library Crates

 file containing afn main()

-function, which serves as the program’s entry point.cargo new <name>
+function, which serves as the program’s entry point for the main binary crate.cargo new <name>

-creates a binary crate by default. - Library Crates: Compile to a Rust library file (
+creates a binary package by default, containing one binary crate. - Library Packages/Crates: Compile to a Rust library file (

 .rlib